-Tasmania: City and Nature
+Hobart Tasmania: City and Nature

-Tasmania’s Ever Changing Seasons
+Tasmania: Ever Changing Seasons

 The weather in Hobart has something for everyone.
 Without scaling the heights of summer as common on mainland Australia, the temperate climate produces a range of pleasant weather.
 During summer, long hours of sunlight encourage outdoor adventure, while Mount Wellington is postcard perfect with snow-capped peaks during winter.

-Hobart, History & Heritage
+Hobart: History and Heritage

-As Australia’s second oldest city, established as part of the penal colony in 1803, Hobart has some magnificent stories to tell.
+As Australia’s second oldest city (established as part of the penal colony in 1803) Hobart has some magnificent stories to tell.
 Sandstone buildings once used as factories along the Hobart wharf, now feature in the city’s tourism and provide a unique setting for modern-day markets like Salamanca.

-Hobart is small in size – but that’s a good thing!
+Hobart is small in size, but that’s a good thing!
 With everything convenient and easy to access, schedules can be filled rather than the fuel tank.
 Even without a schedule, armed with a map of the city and a sense of discovery, the pedestrian can enjoy the sights with a minimal commute.

-Water Views & Water Sport
+Water Views and Water Sport

-Hobart plus… Optional Extras
+Hobart plus Optional Extras

-If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
-If you really like this article, and you want others to see it, you can choose one of the “share” options below.
+If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
+If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.